pbamotra/website/content/blog/2019-12-24-dont-use-boxed-trait-objects-for-struct-internals/index.md

-+++
+---
-title = "Don't use boxed trait objects for struct internals" description = "When writing a struct with the intention of it being reused, it’s important not to use boxed trait objects to represent interior data as they make it very hard to consume."
+title: "Don't use boxed trait objects for struct internals"
+description: "When writing a struct with the intention of it being reused, it’s important not to use boxed trait objects to represent interior data as they make it very hard to consume."
-[taxonomies]
-tags = ["rust","beginner"]
-[extra]
-thumbnail = "og-image.png"
-+++
+date: 2019-12-24
+tags:
+  - "rust"
+  - "beginner"
+---

 When writing a struct with the intention of it being reused, it's important not to use boxed trait objects to represent interior data.